bugQ/win.dlestra.ws/index.md

 class: home
 ---

-Oops, you found a bug!

-This bug is very busy but wouldn't mind receiving letters.
+You found a bug!
+This one happens to be open to receiving letters both personal and profesional.